Hedde/django-networth/README.md

         b. part 2 holds the award if the condition is met.
 The award can also be callable or non callable

+    note: it's perfectly legit to declare the same field twice

 Consider the following pseudo instances (first_name, last_name, tags, other_tags,):